HamzaTH2000/BMW_SALES_REPORT/README.md

 3. Quantity Sold Year-Over-Year
 - 📊 Highest Units Sold: 2022 with 3,078 units, indicating a peak in post-pandemic recovery.
--   Lowest Units Sold: 2023 with 2,916 units, showing a decline after two years of growth.
+-   Lowest Units Sold: 2023 with 2,916 units, showing a slight decline after two years of growth.
 -   Sales Trends: A slight dip in 2020 compared to 2019, with a bounce back in 2021 and 2022 before another decline in 2023.

 4. Sales by Channel
-- 🛒 Dominant Channel: Wholesale, leading in both revenue and units sold, indicating it as BMW’s main distribution model.
+- 🛒 Dominant Channel: Wholesale, leading in both revenue ($504M) and units sold (44.86% of total quantity sold), indicating it as BMW’s main distribution model.
 -   Dealerships: Follow wholesale, with online sales ranking third but showing potential for growth, especially in a post-pandemic market where digital sales channels are gaining traction.

 5. Sales by Country
-- 🇲🇽 Mexico: Outperforms the U.S. in revenue despite selling fewer cars, suggesting a preference for higher-priced models.
+-     Mexico: Outperforms the U.S. in revenue despite selling fewer cars, suggesting a preference for higher-priced models.
 - 🌍 Critical Markets: Both the U.S. and Mexico are crucial, and marketing efforts should focus on maintaining or boosting sales in these regions.

 6. Top-Selling Models
-- 🚗 BMW Z4: The top seller, with strong competition from the 8 Series and M4.
+- 🚗 BMW Z4 is The top seller; 666 cars sold, with $77,6K unit price. faces strong competition from the BMW 8 Series and BMW M4.
 These models likely appeal to a wide consumer base due to a mix of performance, style, and pricing.

 7. Sales by Region
 - 🌍 Africa: Leads in units sold, indicating a strong consumer base.
-- 🇪🇺 Europe: Generates the most revenue despite lower sales volumes, suggesting higher prices or a market preference for premium models.
+-    Europe: Generates the most revenue despite lower sales volumes, suggesting higher prices or a market preference for premium models.
 - ⚖️ Balanced Market Presence: Regions like South America, North America, and Asia show similar performance, indicating potential for focused regional strategies.

 8. Sales by Month